-In the Student Repair Shop, students are explicitly supported in using their sensothat they see the object as a "partner" in a ry perceptions when troubleshooting and repairing.
-They are encouraged to look out for particular smells or other perceptible symptoms a defective device might have: Is there any scorching?
+In the Student Repair Shop, students are explicitly supported in using their sensory perceptions when troubleshooting and repairing.
+They are encouraged to look out for particular smells or other perceptible symptoms a defective device might have: is there any scorching?
 Does the device sound strange when it is switched on?
 They also learn how not to simply work on a device, but to find out what needs to be done through dialog with it.
 Thus they increasingly explore the "answers" that a device will give them in the course of their efforts.
 In the process, they develop a sense of possible sources of malfunction and of whether they are on the right track with their attempted repair.

-see. e.g.: Bauer, Hans G. / Böhle, Fritz / Munz, Claudia / Pfeiffer, Sabine / Woicke, Peter: Hightech-Gespür (A Feel for High Tech), Bielefeld, 2006
+12 see. e.g.: Bauer, Hans G. / Böhle, Fritz / Munz, Claudia / Pfeiffer, Sabine / Woicke, Peter: Hightech-Gespür (A Feel for High Tech), Bielefeld, 2006